-If you are relatively new to the world of web hosting, you will be bombarded by advices and tips once you start looking into ways to host your brand new website (or indeed, even when you are at the planning stage or trying to find out whether you actually need a website or should simply go to a website builder).
-This article will hopefully help you avoid making them.
+If you are relatively new to the world of web hosting, you will be bombarded with advices and tips once you start looking into ways to host your brand new website (or indeed, even when you are at the planning stage or trying to find out whether you actually need a website or should simply go to a website builder).
+This article will hopefully help you avoid making them; you can also deep-dive into our best web hosting buyers guide which looks at the top players in the market.

 1. Using a free hosting service